 Workers’ comp should also pay for medical treatment after an eye injury at work in Michigan.
 This is an unlimited benefit, and it goes for life.
 There should never be any copayments or deductibles owed by an employee under workers’ comp.
 Even items that are strictly for cosmetic purposes should be covered 100%.

 Vocational rehabilitation should also be provided to help a person transition to a new career if needed.
 This might come in the form of money for education or retraining.
 Sometimes a person just needs help with their resume and finding a new job.
 Watch out for insurance companies who use vocational rehabilitation as a weapon and don’t have your best interests at heart.

 Wage loss benefits should also be paid after the specific loss period ends if a person still cannot work.
 This money is paid on top of the 162 weeks per eye.
 Insurance companies frequently refuse to pay because they do not take vision loss seriously.

 Watch out for low ball settlement offers for eye injuries.

-If you have a workers’ comp eye injury, fill out our contact form for a free consultation.
+If you suffered an eye injury at work in Michigan and have questions about or need help filing a workers’ comp claim, call now or fill out our contact form for a free consultation.
 There is absolutely no cost or obligation.
-We can make sure your legal rights are protected and you get the best recovery possible.
+Our attorneys are here for you.